luizsaulo/Filmaria/README.md

 ## 📌 Version

-This is the first version of this page
+This is the first version of this page.
+It presentes a movie gallary application in which you can select the movies of your preference and save it on a local storage list.
+You can also integrate the application with the movie trailler page on YouTube.

 ### 🔩 Purpose